United Kingdom Explosion Liaison Group

 Click here to see a tribute to Professor D Huw Edwards, a co-founder of UKELG who died in 2003.

 The next meeting will be held at the University of Leeds on 22nd September 2016 entitled Explosion Incidents, Evidence and Lessons Learnt.
-Further details are available here.
+The programme and registration details are available here

 A list of topics for possible future meetings is available here.